bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-23-newsletter.md

   However, Wuille advocates for the deployed two-round anti-exfiltration protocol to prevent even grinding-based exfiltration.

-  Discussion was ongoing at the time of writing.
+  Discussion was ongoing at the time of writing. {% assign timestamp="0:53" %}

 ## Changes to services and client software